 Control pests.
 Cucumber beetles and other insects can spread bacteria from one plant to another.
 Learn how to identify and control these pests and others to keep bacterial wilt from spreading and persisting in your pepper garden.

-Add beneficial bacteria in soil.
+Add beneficial bacteria to soil.
 Using beneficial bacteria has been shown to be effective at treating bacterial wilt.
-This method may be better suited for professional farmers who grow peppers and other veggies.
+This method may be better suited for professional farmers who grow peppers and other veggies for profit.

 Pests On Pepper Plants